UEABIO/data-sci-v1/docs/09-writing-functions.md

 ### Activity 2: More functions

-It might surprise you to know that there is no prebuilt function for standard error in base R, but we can build our own!
+It might surprise you to know that there is no pre-built function for standard error in base R, but we can build our own!

 <div class="info">
 <p>Here you can see we replaced <code>input_data</code> with <code>.x</code> as the name of our argument.
 These placeholders can have whatever name we like to choose, but we should avoid using names that match any R objects we make in our project</p>